-Present design practice [2] specifies an area of steel not less than 0.0013 times the cross-sectional area of the wall in one direction and not less than 0.0007 in the other direction.
-The area of vertical steel used in the reinforced walls of this investigation was equal to 0.0023 times the cross-sectional area.
-The area of principal reinforcement was, therefore, about twice the minimum area required.
-The area of horizontal reinforcement varied from 0.0007 times the cross-sectional area for the 20-ft walls to 0.001 times the cross-sectional area for the 10-ft walls.
+Present design practice [2] specifies an area of steel not less than 0.0013 times the cross sectional area of the wall in one direction and not less than 0.0007 in the other direction.
+The area of vertical steel used in the reinforced walls of this investigation was equal to 0.0023 times the cross sectional area, therefore, the area of principal reinforcement was about twice the minimum area required.

-The reinforced walls were constructed in the following manner: The first course of each wall consisted of three whole lintel units (see fig. 3.1) which were laid on a full mortar bed on a plastic sheet placed on the laboratory floor.
+The reinforced walls were constructed in the following manner: The first course of each wall contained three whole lintel units (see figure 3.1) which were laid on a full mortar bed on a plastic sheet, placed on the laboratory floor.
 These units formed a horizontal trough into which the horizontal reinforcement could be grouted.
-A strip of painted 2.5 lb/yd2 diamond-mesh metal lath was placed over the top of these lintel units in the middle 32-in of the wall to contain the grout.
+A strip of painted 2.5 lb/yd diamond mesh metal lath was placed over the top of these lintel units in the middle 32-in of the wall to contain the grout.
 Wall construction was then continued to the bottom of the next bond beam course.